Supporting Women in Business is Simply Good Business…and Here’s Why

 In the U.S., women who are socioeconomically disadvantaged often face insurmountable challenges to participating and progressing in the workforce.
 There’s a huge need for funding to support these women in business and gain economic independence; however, only 1.2 percent of philanthropic giving goes to women’s issues, and less than 2.5 percent of all venture capital goes to women — even less to women of color.
 Government funding for women is variable and fails to address their most basic needs.

-At the same time, more and more companies are embracing the concept of business as a force for social good.
+At the same time, more and more companies, especially women entrepreneurs, are embracing the concept of business as a force for social good.
 These companies often seek out B Corp Certification and plan charitable corporate giving, as well as employee volunteer opportunities, but want to do it with measurable impact.

-At W4W, we bridge that gap by partnering with nonprofits focused on supporting women in business and improving working conditions for women.
+At W4W, we bridge that gap by partnering with nonprofits focused on elevating women through business and improving working conditions for women.
 Our mission also includes:

 The end results: